basu1020/BookMyShow-Backend-Project/Book-A-Movie-Ticket-Fullstack-Boilerplate-main/src/client/src/Readme.md

 ## Overview of the /components folder

 `/components` folder has three JS files - `App.js`, `Booking.js` and `LastBooking.js`
-- `Booking.js` has all the functionality of booking new movie
+- `Booking.js` has all the functionality of booking new movie, storing data in localhost and getting the last movie booked from the API.
 - whereas  `LastBooking.js` is the child component where the "last booked movie" details is displayed which is recieved as **props**.